 John Lewis Krimmel (1787-1821)

-We Perform John Lewis Krimmel art authentication.
-John Lewis Krimmel appraisal.
-John Lewis Krimmel certificates of authenticity (COA).
-John Lewis Krimmel analysis, research, scientific tests, full art authentications.
+We perform John Lewis Krimmel art authentication, appraisal, certificates of authenticity (COA), analysis, research, scientific tests, full art authentications.
 We will help you sell your John Lewis Krimmel or we will sell it for you.

 John Lewis Krimmel was an early American painter born in Wurtemburg, Germany.
 Krimmel emigrated to the United States in 1810 and lived in Philadelphia.
 His earliest influences were Benjamin West and William Hogarth.
 Krimmel worked in a number of mediums from oil paints and watercolors to gouache and graphite.